Mbodin/alcis/doc/reference/basics.md

 - symbol-based identifier, with only symbols: `` ` ``, `~`, `!`, `"`, `@`, `#`, `$`, `%`, `^`, `&`, `*`, `-`, `+`, `=`, `[`, `]`, `{`, `}`, `\`, `/`, `|`, `;`, `:`, `<`, `>`, `?`, `,`, `.`, `¬`, `¦`, `×`, `÷`, `¿`, `¡`, `€`, `₤`, `¤`, `‘`, `’`, `“`, `”`, and `°`.
 (The exact list might expand in the future.)
 Note that parentheses `(` and `)` are not part of this list.
 - numbers (0-9) with exactly one symbol.

-For instance, the chain `a'b&*x41` contains 4 identifiers: `a'b`, `&*`, `x`, and `41`.
+For instance, the chain `a'b&*x41` contains 5 identifiers: `a'b`, `&*`, `x`, `4`, and `1`.

 ## The case of the dot
 The dot `.` is used for various purposes:
-- as an identifier,
+- as part of an identifier,
 - ending a definition or statement,
-- opening a module,
+- opening or inserting a module,
 - separating an universal type quantification from a declaration.

 To differentiate between the three usages, the following algorithm is used:
 - if a letter-based identifier immediately (that is, with no space in between, including tabulation and line breaks) precedes the dot, and that this letter-based identifier is itself preceded by a question-mark `?`, and that we can expect a type declaration at the current place, then the dot is a separator of a universal quantification from its associated declaration.
-- if a letter-based identifier immediately precedes the dot, and that the dot is immediately followed by an opening parenthesis `(`, a `|>` identifier, or a letter-based identifier, then the dot is seen as a module opening.
+- if a letter-based identifier or a closing parenthesis immediately precedes the dot, and that the dot is immediately followed by an opening parenthesis `(` or a letter-based identifier, then the dot is seen as the corresponding module-related operation.
 - otherwise, if the dot is part of a symbol-based identifier with more than one character, then it is an identifier.
 - otherwise, the dot indicate the end of a declaration.

-In particular, this means that the identifier `.` is forbidden, and `.|>` is to be avoided in most cases.

 ## Reserved identifiers
 The list follows:
+- `.` (module opening, end of statement),
 - `:=` (used in definitions),
 - `::=` (used in type definitions),
 - `:` (used in type declarations),